AInixProject/AInix/builtin_types/otherdata/stackexchange/README.md

 First you should use download_data.sh
 Then you should split those into sentences using split_stacke_data.py

-Example / recretion notes.
+Example / recreation notes.
 This is just a cluttery spewing of commands that were used while making this the first time.
 Depending on what you are doing you might not need all these.
 ```bash
 # Download data from stack exchange archive